YoeranKaniok/batch_table_storage/README.md

 Microsoft Azure CosmosDB Table SDK for Python with batching functionality
 =========================================================================

 This project provides a wrapper for the Azure cosmosdb TableService.
+The wrapper lets you insert/merge/replace lists of entities.
+You can give it any number of PartitionKeys, they will be processed in different batches.

-For documentation on this package please see the `Microsoft Azure CosmosDB Table SDK for Python`_ page.
+For documentation on the base package please see `azure-cosmosdb-table` package. (https://pypi.org/project/azure-cosmosdb-table/)

 Features
 ========

--  Table

 -  Automatically split lists of entities into batches based on PartitionKey
 -  Automatically chunk entities into sub-lists for correct batch sizes
 -  Batch Insert Entities
 -  Batch Update Entities
 -  Batch Merge Entities
 -  Batch Delete Entities
 -  Batch Insert or Replace Entities
 -  Batch Insert or Merge Entities

 Getting Started
 ===============